Sabrinas Organizing

-While emptying my mother-in-law's home, we removed old furniture (Affiliate Link) and repurposed or donated them.
+While emptying my mother-in-law's home, we removed old furniture (affiliate) and repurposed or donated them.
 No one seemed to want these two dining room chairs that were left behind.
 With their design and sturdiness, it would be a shame to trash them or give them away.
 So, I asked my relative if she wanted them for her home.
 She said yes!
 And was willing to allow me the chance to upcycle them to make them more attractive and fun for her.
 This post discusses how I upcycle dining room chairs into fun accent chairs.
 Following along, see the steps.

 Jump to: